Blog

 We headed to the Palenque ruins after breakfast.
 A taxi to the ticket office, a ticket for the national park, another for the ruins and a third for a collective to save a good mile uphill to the entrance and finally we were in!

 Palenque flourished from 600-800AD and at its zenith was a powerful Mayan city with around 6,000 people.
-Palenque’s the greatest ruler was K’inich Janaab’ Pakal, also known as Pakal the Great who came to power at the age of 12.
+Palenque’s greatest ruler was K’inich Janaab’ Pakal, also known as Pakal the Great who came to power at the age of 12.
 Most of the buildings at Palenque date from his reign or his two succeeding sons and grandson.
 Decline followed as another group took power in the region and Palenque was then hidden by the jungle until 1950.

 Entering the plaza, the largest building is the stepped pyramid called The Temple of the Inscriptions, named for the three large inscription panels inside from which experts have deciphered around 180 years of the city’s history.